4 Ways Childhood Trauma Impacts Young Adult ThrivingReading Time: 6 minutes

 Healing Childhood Trauma

-Childhood trauma cannot be erased or undone.
+The Childhood childhood trauma effect cannot be erased or undone.
 However, it is possible to heal the inner child.
 At Newport Institute, we guide young adults to repair the impact of trauma on their sense of self and ability to make lasting bonds with others.
 Individual therapy sessions with our expert clinicians are complemented by group experiences that rebuild trust and authentic connection.

 Because trauma leaves its residue not just in the mind but also in the body and nervous system, the most effective treatment incorporates a variety of modalities.
 Clinical modalities, such as Cognitive Behavioral Therapy and Dialectical Behavioral Therapy, address the false beliefs and thoughts that are instilled by trauma.
 Experiential modalities, like music and art therapy, and somatic (body-based) therapies, like EFT and EMDR, allow clients to release trauma through movement and nonverbal self-expression.
 Yoga therapy works to rebalance the nervous system through the use of conscious breathing techniques.
 Accessing the mind-body connection is powerful in healing trauma.